 4. On-line language test.

 Before departure and after return each student will have to fill in an on-line language test in a language required at a host institution.
 The test results have no effect on the recruitment process nor the course of study abroad.
-In case a student obtains a low score he is given an access to an online course which will help him improve his skills.
+In case a student obtains a low score he is given an access to an online course which will help him improve his language skills.

 During the mobility.